Yeoll/task-management-board/README.md

 ### Editing content of a card

+### Editing priority of a card by clicking priority bar in editing mode

 ### Deleting a card with confirmation modal

 ### Deleting a column with confirmation modal